 The fresher the coffee, the more degassing you will experience while brewing the coffee.
 With filter coffee, you first have to let the coffee “bloom” to release the CO2 from the coffee.
 You do this by first wetting the coffee.
 Then wait about 30 seconds before pouring the rest of the water.
 You will see that the coffee will bubble, this bubble is the “blooming”.
 If the coffee is too fresh, the extraction will still be uneven.
 This is due to a large amount of CO2 that has escaped during brewing.
 Wanneer de koffie te vers is dan zal de extractie nog steeds ongelijk zijn.
 Dit komt door de grote hoeveelheid CO2 die ontsnapt is tijdens het zetten.

 Taste the difference.

-If you really want to know the difference, then put it to the test.
+When you really want to know the difference, then put it to the test.
 Take a coffee that has just been roasted and a coffee that is 5 days old, for example, and make coffee with it.
 Use the same coffee, so you can taste the differences well.
-This way you experience how old the coffee you like best should be.
+This way you experience how old the coffee you like best should be

 Oxidation in the freshly roasted coffee beans.